bgodfrey/U-Blox_F9T_Config/README.md

 *U-Blox F9T Receiver available from [Sparkfun](https://web.archive.org/web/20250814191842/https://www.sparkfun.com/sparkfun-gnss-timing-breakout-zed-f9t-qwiic.html)*

 1. Multi-band support for bands of interest (GPS, Galileo, and BeiDou) although GLONASS is also supported.
-2. Precise timing quoted at 5 ns absolute and 2.5 ns absolute 1σ timing accuracy
+2. Precise timing quoted at 5 ns absolute and 2.5 ns differential 1σ timing accuracy

     a.
 Sends out quantization (*qerr* corrections that give corrections to the current 1 pps tick)
 3. Ability to use one F9T as a base station to send real time correction message (RTCM) correction data to improve accuracy
 4. Two time pulse outputs for 1 pps / 10 MHz outputs (configurable up to 25 MHz)
-5. Can be operated from a PC's USB board (low power)
+5. Can be operated from a PC's USB port (low power)

-PANOSETI is using these as an alternative to more precise fiber-optic based timing systems (e.g. White Rabbit based on Synchronous Ethernet and the IEEE 1588 Precision Time Protocol - see [Wikipedia](https://en.wikipedia.org/wiki/White_Rabbit_Project) for more information where ultra-precise timing requirements are not required for science and where fiber optic trenching is cost-prohibitive (time-to-science, labor, cost).
-We use this as a proof-of-concept *good enough* alternative rather than a de facto replacement.
+PANOSETI is using these as an alternative to more precise fiber-optic based timing systems (e.g. White Rabbit based on Synchronous Ethernet and the IEEE 1588 Precision Time Protocol - see [Wikipedia](https://en.wikipedia.org/wiki/White_Rabbit_Project) for more information) where ultra-precise timing requirements are not required for science and where fiber optic trenching is cost-prohibitive (time-to-science, labor, cost).
+We use this as a proof-of-concept, *good enough* alternative rather than a de facto replacement.

 ## Configuration for PANOSETI
 PANOSETI consists of a headnode and a bunch of data acquisition (DAQ) nodes.
 Each telescope/dome has a single DAQ node.
 Data are collected by each DAQ node and then aggregated onto the headnode at the end of a data acquisition period so as to minimize computational burden on each DAQ node.
 (This could lead to bottlenecks and ultimately packet loss, which needs to be avoided).
 This operational principle of minimizing compute on the DAQ nodes has informed the code setup for the GNSS receivers as well.